rosswilson/network-monitor-bot/README.md

 <img src="./docs/output.png" width="400" />

-A simple bot that periodically hits the admin panel for my [TalkTalk](http://talktalk.co.uk/) SG4K10001400t VDSL router and scrapes the broadband WAN metrics.
+A simple bot that periodically hits the admin panel for my [TalkTalk](http://talktalk.co.uk/) Sagemcom F@ST 5364 VDSL router (software version `SG4K10002816t`) and fetches various device and WAN metrics.

 Those metrics are logged to a file as seperate rows of JSON.
 In the future I'd like to ingest these metrics and visualise them in Grafana.